wendux/DSBridge-IOS/README.md

    //for synchronous invocation
    - (NSString *) testSyn:(NSDictionary *) args
    {
-       return [(NSString *)[args valueForKey:@"msg"] stringByAppendingString:@"[ syn call]"];
+       // The return value type can only be  NSString return [(NSString *)[args valueForKey:@"msg"] stringByAppendingString:@"[ syn call]"];
    }
    //for asynchronous invocation